GoogleContainerTools/kpt-functions-catalog/RELEASING.md

    `{funtion-name} {semver}`.
 The release notes for this function should be in the body.
 1. Click `Publish release` button.
+1. Verify the new functions is released in gcr.io/kpt-fn/{funtion-name}/{semver}
 1. Send an announcement email in the [kpt users google group].

+Note: For most functions, you can ignore the GitHub action "Run the CD script after tags that look like versions".
+It is only for functions that have
+KO build and release setup.
+Currently only three functions uses ko to release: `bind`, `ensure-name-substring`, `set-gcp-resource-ids`.

 ## Updating function docs